SongPhi/spvideolite/README.md

 ##FEATURES

 * Import video from link (no more copy and paste embeded code).
-Currently supports video sites: BlipTV, DailyMotion, GoogleVideo, MetaCafe, Vimeo, Youtube.
+See list of supported sites below.
 * Show more/less video description (Youtube idea).
 * Resize video player larger and restore (Youtube idea).
 * Correct default video player size to fit the container.